winter sowing bachelor buttons

 Winter sowing bachelor buttons

 The first step in winter sowing bachelor buttons is to collect containers with lids such as milk jugs, yogurt cups, or plastic food storage containers.
+I used a plastic muffin tray from Costco.
 Poke several small holes into the bottom of each container for drainage and fill them halfway with potting soil or seed-starting mix.

 Once seedlings start sprouting open up their lids slightly so air can circulate freely while still protecting against animal pests like birds and rodents who may try snacking on young plants before they’re ready for harvest time.
 If needed, add a bit more water, since some days may be warmer than others causing evaporation quicker than normal rates would suggest otherwise (just don’t overwater).